This post may contain affiliate links. Please read the disclosure policy to learn more.

 Preheat oven to 360° F / 180° C. Line a tray with parchment, and set aside until ready to use.

 In a medium saucepan, melt the butter over medium-low heat.
-Add the brown sugar and stir until the sugar has fully dissolved into the butter.
+Add the brown sugar and stir until the sugar melts.

-Gently stir the egg into the sugar mixture.
-Add the old-fashioned oats and the chopped ginger, and use a spatula to stir until well-combined.
+With a wooden spoon or flexible rubber spatula, stir the egg into the sugar mixture.
+Add the oats and the chopped ginger and stir until fully combined.

-Drop batter by the spoonful onto prepared tray, allowing 2-3 inches / 5-7 centimeteres of space in between each one (these cookies will spread!)
+Drop batter by the teaspoonful onto prepared tray, allowing 2-3 inches of space between each spoonful.
+(These cookies will spread!)

-Using damp fingers or the back of a metal spoon dipped in water, smooth the drops of batter into thin discs.
-Each unbaked cookie should be about 2.5 inches / 6 centimeters or so in diameter.
+Using damp fingers or the back of a metal spoon dipped in water, smooth the batter into thin discs, about 2 1/2 inches in diameter.

 Chai-Spiced Chocolate Ganache:

 In a small saucepan, warm the cream over low heat.
-Remove from heat, add the tea bags, and set aside to infuse, at least 15 minutes.
+Remove from heat, add the tea bags.
+Cover and set aside to infuse, at least 15 minutes.

 Meanwhile, melt chocolate over a bain marie or double boiler.

-Set ganache aside and allow to cool at room temperature while you prepare to assemble your sandwich cookies.
+Set aside to cool at room temperature while you prepare for assembly.

 Assembly: